armadaproject/armada-operator/docs/notes/K8sOperatorOpenAPIValidation.md

 ### Take Advantage of Composition and Go's Type System
 Markers on a member of a struct will be applied wherever that struct member is used in the CRD API.
-Therefore it is beneficial to take advantage of DRY (Don't Repeat Yourself) and golang's type system to provide consistent validation across our CRD's API.
+Therefore, it is beneficial to take advantage of DRY (Don't Repeat Yourself) and golang's type system to provide consistent validation across our CRD's API.